epam/edp-gerrit-operator/docs/api.md

-Gerrit is the Schema for the gerrits API
+Gerrit is the Schema for the gerrits API.

 <table>
     <thead>